-Cypress Junction Montessori will have two primary classrooms.
-Each will have a mixed-age group of students from three years old up through kindergarten.
-Students in each classroom will be guided by a lead teacher an an assistant.
+Cypress Junction Montessori has two primary classrooms.
+Each with a mixed-age group of students from three years old up through kindergarten.
+Students in each classroom are guided by a state certified lead teacher an an assistant.

-These classrooms will be outfitted with child-sized tables and chairs arranged singly or in small clusters, with classroom materials on child-height shelves throughout the room.
-Activities are for the most part initially presented by the teacher, after which they may be chosen more or less freely by the children as interest dictates.
-Classroom materials usually include activities for engaging in practical skills such as pouring and spooning, materials for the development of the senses, math materials, language materials, music and art materials, and more.[source]
+These classrooms are outfitted with child-sized tables and chairs arranged singly or in small clusters, with classroom materials on child-height shelves throughout the room.
+Activities are initially presented by the teacher, after which they may be chosen more or less freely by the children as interest dictates.
+Classroom materials include activities for engaging in practical skills such as pouring and spooning, materials for the development of the senses, math materials, language materials, music and art materials, and more.[source]

 Why Start at Age 3?